SixSq/old.sixsq.github.com/_products-and-services/nuvla/features/automation.md

 icon: fa-magic
 ---

 Repetitive, manual deployments are costing your organisation money.
 Introducing automation will reduce expenditure and give your people more time to create greater things.
-Nuvla even takes away the burden to run your own service.
+Nuvla even takes away the burden of running your own service.